Chart Color Schemes

 Transport servicing is good compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Transport analysis shows 44 active transport stops operating in Oxley.
+Transport analysis indicates 44 active transport stops operating in Oxley.
 These include a mix of train and bus services.
-There are 79 individual routes servicing these stops, providing a total of 3,476 weekly passenger trips.
+They are serviced by 79 individual routes, collectively providing 3,476 weekly passenger trips.

 Frequently Asked Questions - Transport